jiazhang0/documentation/Threat-and-trust-model.md

 As for the confidential container, the TEE running the confidential container needs to provide a reliable manner of measurement across the life cycle of a confidential container.
 In the following attestation procedure, the attestation service fully verifies the validity of TEE measurements.
-The real purpose is to persuade the tenant to believe that the workload in the confidential container is running in a verified and genuine TEE.
+The real purpose is to demonstrate to the tenant that the workload in the confidential container is running in a verified and genuine TEE.
 In summary: the trust model of confidential container needs to address the trustworthiness of TEE.

 The trust model of confidential container closely focuses on the establishment and extension procedure of chain of trust, which covers the above three execution stages:

-- Pre-container stage: create and extend the chain of trust, that is, how to create and initialize a TEE in a secure manner, including using measured boot and / or secure boot during pre-container bootstrap.
+- Pre-launch stage: create and extend the chain of trust, that is, how to create and initialize a TEE in a secure manner, including using measured boot and / or secure boot during pre-container bootstrap.

 - Container launch stage: the chain of trust continues to extend to the container image, that is, how to ensure image pulling, unpacking and launching in a secure manner.

-- Workload operation stage: the chain of trust continues to extend to the workload, that is, how to ensure the  workload, derived data and incoming data are protected and verified in a secure manner.
+- Post-launch/running stage: the chain of trust continues to extend to the workload, that is, how to ensure the  workload, derived data and incoming data are protected and verified in a secure manner.

 There are many ways for actors in the ecosystem who rely on the security guarantees of a TEE to establish trust in the TEE.
 This is the so-called trust policy.
 One trust policy is to obtain